 - Supporting people to achieve a good work-life balance.

-We strive to reach these goals in many different ways.
-For instance, through internal training, being an anonymous point of contact, employee surveys and offering conflict resolution, such as Mediation.
-Moreover, we strengthen personal responsibility and personal growth by motivating everyone in the team to speak up as soon as a conflict arises.
-This applies with each other as colleagues and also towards management.
+We achieve these goals, for example, through internal training, an anonymous contact point, surveys among employees, and conflict resolution offerings such as mediation.
+At the same time, we strengthen personal responsibility and personal growth.
+By motivating each and every member of the team to speak up as soon as a conflict arises.
+Among colleagues, but also vis-à-vis managers.

 At first, this approach felt unfamiliar for some of the team as it demands a certain willingness and courage to speak your mind.
 For both the more introverted personalities who work with us as well as for the more extroverted employees.
 Using concrete examples from everyday work in the training, we learn how to identify conflicts using NVC, how to address them and ways to resolve them.